amyreese/apollo/README.md

 Inspiration is being taken from Irssi, HipChat, Limechat, and Textual.

-apollo will be considered a success when the user can hide everything but the conversations themselves without losing any information.
+Apollo will be considered a success when the user can hide everything but the conversations themselves without losing any information.